kirill-fedyanin/icdm/pages/call_for_papers.md

 #### Triple-blind submission guidelines

 Since 2011, ICDM has imposed a triple-blind submission and review policy for all submissions.
 Authors must hence not use identifying information in the text of the paper and bibliographies must be referenced to preserve anonymity.
-Any papers available on the Web (including arXiv) no longer qualify for ICDM submissions, as their author information is already public.

 #### What is triple-blind reviewing?